 Coverage isn't the best, sure, but it does offer 5G speeds where available.
+Sprint has merged with T-Mobile, so it has good 5G coverage.
 Failing that you can get 4G LTE, which is already really fast.
-There is a handy coverage checker on the Sprint website so you can see what speeds are available in your area.
+There is a handy coverage checker on the Sprint website so you can see what speeds are available in your area, although it can't match the coverage leader, Verizon Wireless.
 At time of publishing the areas covered with 5G are: Atlanta, Chicago, Dallas-Fort Worth, Houston, Kansas City, Los Angeles, New York, Phoenix, Washington, DC.

 Another nice feature is the inclusion of Hulu with selected unlimited plans.
 Since you've got unlimited data and might even have 5G, it makes sense to be able to watch Hulu whenever you like.
 Some also offer Tidal free so unlimited music access at high quality too.

 Sprint Wireless review: Unlimited plans

 - From $60 per month

 Sprint offers a very simple way to go unlimited, with two options.
 There's the Unlimited Basic, for $60 per month, which gets you unlimited calls, texts and data with free SD quality Hulu and 500MB of LTE mobile hotspot.
 Upgrade to two lines for $100 per month.